SansGuidon/bookmarks/README.md

 * [Lionel Dricot aka PLOUM](https://ploum.net/1er-janvier-2022-quelques-minutes-apres-minuit/) - :fr: [FR] (2022) 1er janvier 2022, quelques minutes après minuit | PLOUM se déconnecte
 * [Johann Hari](https://www.theguardian.com/science/2022/jan/02/attention-span-focus-screens-apps-smartphones-social-media) - (2022) Your attention didn’t collapse.
 It was stolen | Social media and many other facets of modern life are destroying our ability to concentrate.
 We need to reclaim our minds while we still can
 * [Jeff Huang](https://jeffhuang.com/productivity_text_file/) - (2020) My productivity app for the past 12 years has been a single .txt file
+* [Trevor Haynes](https://sitn.hms.harvard.edu/flash/2018/dopamine-smartphones-battle-time/) - (2018) Dopamine, Smartphones & You: A battle for your time

 ## Productivity tips
 * :star: [**/r/productivity**](https://www.reddit.com/r/productivity/) - productivity tips & news on reddit